A new Aaron Project™️1 has been born.

 The first puzzle box is quickly approaching the playtest phase.
-Which is incredibly exciting… because it has taken a lot of work already.
+Which is incredibly exciting… because it has taken a lot of work already (you may note my whole month without a Column posted).
 Looking very forward to watching someone actually do it.
 I have no idea if it will take 15 minutes or 55 minutes.
 That’s my biggest concern at the moment.

 The first one is too big to ship in any cost-effective manner.
 I can’t quite wrap my brain around how to make a SMALL box feel like is fun and interesting.
 A lot of the fun of the ‘escape room’ experience is the idea that anything could be in there.
 When you’re looking at box that’s the size of a toddler’s shoe box… it’s pretty clear there’s nothing large in there.
 Part of the benefit of taking the half-digital-half-physical approach is keeping the mystique that anything could happen.

 Regardless, I’m sure I’ll post again once this thing becomes ‘generally available’, but that won’t be until 2023.
 I’ve got some stuff to work out.